ssanchezor/GNN-RS/README.md

    </table>
   </div>

 ### 6.5.
-Reports  <a name='65-reports'></a>
+Visualizing customized reports  <a name='65-reports'></a>

-These are some of the reports from the best models or the more significative models.
-Values can differ from other values in this page as have been generated  at later stages.
+We have generated customized reports from the best models to have a deeper understanding of the results, as well as to visualize some of the recommendations.
+(Values may sligthly differ from other values in this report as have been generated at later stages)

-Reports will contain:
+Reports contain:
 * Model results
 * Recommendation distribution
 * First 100 most recommended items
 * Recommendations for the first 20 users
-* 5 Users recommendations with HR 1
+* 5 User recommendations with perfect match (HR=1)
-* 5 User recommendations with no match
+* 5 User recommendations without match

-(Note: The number of 20/5/5 can be changed in `utilities.py`)
+(Note: Report configuration (`20/5/5`) can be changed in `utilities.py`)

 Current reports: